Together with our Cambridge community of teachers and learners

 Guided by the opportunity to assess more of the skills and knowledge that students are learning in the classroom, we are building digital exams only where there is clear benefit for students in terms of exam experience and the ability to prove and improve learning.

-The first digital exams will offer the same rigour, validity and reliability as paper-based exams, but with added benefits including:
+Our digital exams offer the same rigour, validity and reliability as paper-based exams, with added benefits including:

-- Improved accessibility: Students will be able to adjust font sizes, zoom in or out, and customise the background colour.
+- Improved accessibility: Students can adjust font sizes, zoom in or out, and customise the background colour.

 - A more flexible and personalised experience: Questions can be flagged and annotated, allowing for more efficient planning and time management.
 Students can adjust the volume of audio clips, and pause and rewind multimedia, giving them control that can help to alleviate some of the stress of exam time.